-As Caribbean rum gains in popularity and rum enthusiasts push back on the “Rum has no rules” trope, a common refrain is “The United States doesn’t recognize rum’s rules.”
-It’s been said by well-meaning advocates online and at public events such as Tales of the Cocktail.
-In fact, I’ve said something along those lines myself, previously.
+As Caribbean rum gains in popularity and rum enthusiasts push back on the “rum has no rules” trope, an oft-heard refrain is, “The United States doesn’t recognize rum’s rules.”
+It’s been said by well-meaning advocates online and from the stage at public events such as Tales of the Cocktail.
+In fact, I’ve said something along those lines myself.

-If you’re a proponent of artisanal rum, striving to improve its reputation among anybody who will listen, it’s easy to shake your virtual fist at the faceless bureaucrats in the U.S. government who seemingly don’t care about the rum regulations of Jamaica and other countries.
+If you’re a proponent of artisanal rum, striving to improve its reputation among anybody who will listen, it’s easy to shake your virtual fist at the faceless bureaucrats in the U.S. government who seemingly don’t care about recognizing the regulations held by Jamaica and other rum-producing countries.

 That frustration is misplaced.

-The reason likely isn’t what you think.
+The reason the United States does not recognize international rum regulations likely isn’t what you think.
 And it seems I wasn’t asking the right questions in the beginning.

 Spirit Regulations Primer

-When talking about “the rules” for a spirit like Cognac or Scotch whiskey, what’s usually meant is the spirit’s geographical indication.
-A geographical indication, aka GI, encapsulates all manner of requirements about how a given spirit is made and labeled.
+When talking about “the rules” for a spirit like cognac or Scotch whiskey, what’s usually meant is the spirit’s geographical indication.
+A geographical indication, also known as a GI, encapsulates all manner of requirements about how a given spirit is made and labeled.
 A well-known example of a rum GI is the Martinique AOC.

-The “geographical” portion of the term means that the rules apply to spirits made in a particular region.
-Sometime the region is a country, but it might only apply to a sub-region within a country, e.g. the Cognac region of France.
+The “geographical” portion of the term means that the rules apply to spirits made within a particular region.
+Sometimes the region is an entire country, but the term might only apply to a sub-region within a country, e.g. the Cognac region of France.

-One benefit a GI provides is helping protect an authentic spirit from unfair competition from an imposter product attempting to leveraging the authentic spirit’s good reputation.
-Thus, a brandy made in Mexico cannot be labeled and sold in France as Cognac.
-As well, a brandy made in France but not following the Cognac GI could not be labeled and sold as Cognac.
+One benefit a GI provides is helping to protect an authentic spirit from unfair competition via impostor products looking to leverage the authentic spirit’s good reputation.
+Thus, a brandy made in Mexico cannot be labeled and sold in France as cognac.
+As well, a brandy made in France but not following the Cognac GI could not be labeled and sold as cognac.

-GIs are a complicated topic, and there’s not space to dive deeply into them here.
-Should you wish to know more about them, see this story.
+(GIs themselves are a complicated topic; should you wish to know more about them, see this story.)

-Where GIs and associated legalities gets fuzzier is when a bottle goes outside its country of origin.
-A spirit GI established by one country doesn’t automatically have recognition or enforcement in another country.
-Thus, a not-really-Cognac could be sold in Peru as Cognac if Peru did not recognize the Cognac GI.
-The French GI for Cognac has no intrinsic meaning or enforcement in Panama, Peru, or Paraguay without recognition from those countries.
+Where GIs and associated legalities get fuzzier is when a bottle travels outside its country of origin: A spirit GI established by one country doesn’t automatically have recognition or enforcement in another country.
+Thus, a not-really-cognac could be sold in Peru as cognac if Peru did not recognize the Cognac GI.
+The French GI for Cognac has no intrinsic meaning or enforcement in Panama, Peru, or Paraguay without establishing recognition within those countries.

-These agreements don’t happen in a vacuum — they’re negotiated.
-And when it comes to smaller countries with little economic power, it can be a challenge to get other countries or trading blocks to recognize the small country’s GI.
+These agreements don’t happen in a vacuum–they’re negotiated.
+And when it comes to smaller countries with little economic power, they can face significant challenges in getting other countries or trading blocks to recognize their small country’s GI.

-This is the unfortunate position that rum finds itself in.
-Rum-making countries like Jamaica, Guyana, Cuba, and others just don’t have the economic might of the U.S., the U.K., France, Germany and so on.
+This is the unfortunate position that rum finds itself in at present.
+Rum-making countries such as Jamaica, Guyana, Cuba, and others don’t carry the economic might of the U.S., the U.K., France, Germany, and so on.
 This is one reason why these Caribbean nations work together via organizations like CARICOM and WIRSPA.

-Thus, the question this article proposes to answer is: How does a country get their spirit GIs recognized by the U.S.?
+Thus, the question: How does a country work toward recognition of their regional spirit GIs by the U.S.?

 Into the TTB Abyss

-In the U.S., regulations of distilled spirits is generally within the domain of the Tax and Trade Bureau, colloquially known as the TTB.
-The TTB is not known for being open, transparent, or communicative.
-Many producers who must deal with the TTB for bottle label approvals call the TTB inscrutable, or far worse things.
-I’ve written many times about how the TTB fails to even enforce its own laws.
-Just one example is allowing a spirit made from beet sugar to be labeled as rum, despite a regulation saying that rum must originate from cane sugar.
+In the U.S., the regulation of distilled spirits generally falls within the domain of the Tax and Trade Bureau, colloquially known as the TTB.
+The TTB is not known for being especially open, transparent, or communicative.
+Many producers who deal with the TTB for bottle label approvals call the agency inscrutable, or far worse.
+I’ve written many times about how the TTB fails to even enforce its own regulations.
+Just one example is allowing a spirit made from beet sugar to be labeled as rum, despite an accepted regulation stating that rum must originate from sugar cane.

-Nonetheless, if I was going to get an official answer, it was going to be from the TTB.
+Nonetheless, if I was going to get an official answer, it needed to be from the TTB.

 So, to start out, two questions for you: